FW-Zalando-Java-Backend-Engineer/PersonalOrganizerApp/README.md

 ---

 ## 💡 Need Help?
-Ping your instructor or post in the class Slack — don’t stress alone (or you’ll end up like a PHP app in production 😅).
+Ping your instructor or post in the class Slack — don’t stress alone (or you’ll end up like a Java app in production 😅).